jasonsturges/vite-typescript-npm-package/README.md

 ## Continuous Integration

-For continuous integration with GitHub Actions, create a `.github/workflows/publish.yml`:
+For continuous integration with GitHub Actions, create a `.github/workflows/publish.yml`

+For public NPM packages, use the following workflow:

 ```yml
 name: Publish Package to npmjs